filrak/vsf/README.md

 ## High-level rules for project architecture

 To ensure coverage of every possible use case Vue Storefront 2 needs to be a **framework**.
-Developers should be able to replace and remove every part of teh system that they need.
+Developers should be able to replace and remove every part of the system that they need.

 We defined set of high-level architectural rules that are meant to fulfill above requirements.
 Their main purpose is to make sure that project is easy to maintain, extend and every decision is reversable.

-- Project should have decoupled, and layered architecture to ensure that every of it's parts is encapsulated and communicates with outside world only via strictly declaired public API.
+- Project should have decoupled, and layered architecture to ensure that every of it's parts is encapsulated and communicates with outside world only via strictly declaired public API defined in core.
 Implementation details of given module shouldn't influence those APIs.
 - Additional complexity should be avoided whenever possible (especialy unnecesary abstractions for uncertain future goals)
 - Core package must be tree-shakeable.
 - We group code by **features** instead of file types so it's easier to add/remove/edit certain capabilities of Vue Storefront.